dotnet/ai-samples/src/local-models/Phi/README.md

 print_prime(10)
 ```

-### Known issue
-#### BFloat16 doesn't work
-Model doesn't work properly when setting default dtype to bfloat16.
-This could due to precision loss in linear layer and I'm still investigate it.

 ## Further reading: What's Phi?
 Phi model is a suite of small language models developed by Microsoft Research.
 Until January 2024, there are three models available as follows: